Oxycodone

 • You can take oxycodone with or without food.

-• Some types of oxycodone are short-acting or immediate release and others are long-acting or slow release.
-Ask your pharmacist if you are not sure about the type you are taking.
+• Some types of oxycodone are immediate release or short-acting and others are controlled release or long-acting.

 Formulation How to take it